oneSource Health and Safety Team Logo

 What Risks are Present in Schools and Colleges?

 Schools and colleges undertake a large number of activities in order to deliver the curriculum to their students.
 As well as the activities directly related to teaching/lecturering there are also a lot of support functions taking place.
-Generally, as the age of the students increases the level of health and safety risk associated with the activities also increases; so primary schools are usually, higher risk than nursery schools; secondaries higher risk than primaries etc. The lists below provide examples of the types of hazards which are encountered in each sector, those common to all sectors and those related to support activities.
+Generally, as the age of the students increases the level of health and safety risk associated with the activities also increases; so primary schools are usually, higher risk than nursery schools; secondaries higher risk than primaries etc. The lists below provide examples of the types of hazards (Hazard - something with the potential to cause harm.
+Harm being any kind of loss, for example injury, damage to plant or equipment etc.) which are encountered in each sector, those common to all sectors and those related to support activities.

 Support Activity Hazards